AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/download-assets-from-aem.md

 <!-- Go live is on 27th Jan 2022
 ### Enable email notifications for large downloads {#enable-emails-for-large-downloads}

+>[!NOTE]
+>
+>This functionality is available in the Experience Manager prerelease channel.

 Asynchronous downloads are triggered in any of the following cases: